 Since its Cricut, you probably know that they are standing out in the industry.
 It’s the fastest heat press on the market.
 The medium heats up in less than 60 seconds, and the big one is operational in less than 3 minutes.
 Talk about speed.
 There’s a time on the display, so you don’t have to number in your head.

 The main drawbacks of the Cricut Easy Press 2 are that even with the biggest option you only get 10 X 12 inches in surface area.
 For some, this won’t be enough.
 Also, there’s a serious lack of documentation.
 You are way better off watching YouTube videos to get started.

 Finally, I have to mention that Cricut works best on flat surfaces.
-So forget about baseball caps and mugs you will have a hard time with those.
+So forget about baseball caps, graduation caps, and mugs you will have a hard time with those.